cardano-scaling/hydra/docs/monthly/2024-01-monthly.md

 ---
 title: January 2024
 slug: 2024-01
-authors: [ch1bo, abailly]
+authors: [v0d1ch, ffakenz, ch1bo]
 tags: [monthly]
 ---

-This report summarizes the work on Hydra since January 2024.
+This report summarizes the work on Hydra since November 2023.
 It serves as preparation for the monthly review meeting (see [slides][slides] and [recording][recording]), where the team updates project stakeholders on recent developments to gather their feedback on proposed plans.